siddug/siddug.github.io/_posts/2015-01-11-hikeAthon.md

 * ### Associated email address

 There is an easy way to get users registered email address with the mobile (Requires READ_Accounts permission).
-This is the first and easy step to know user's email address.
+This was our first and generally easy step to know user's email address.

 * ### Age group - Gender - BirthDate - Relationship status

 	1. ##### Failed trials:
 		My first intention was to get user specific data without any social oauth.
 I tried using facebook's graph search link and google search results to find out gender of the user.
-But scraped the idea since it wont provide with other basic user info.
+But we scraped the idea since it wont provide us with additional user info.

 	2. ##### Succeess version:
-		We decided to proceed with getting social Oauth from user and use as much publicly visible info as possible.
-Two options here was to go with
+		We decided to proceed with proper login from user and use as much publicly visible info as possible.
+Two options here was to go with,

 		1. *Facebook* : Using facebook login turned out to be the hardest part of the entire project but we kept pushing since we hoped we can get 'interests' of the user at the end.
-		2. *Google* : At the end, since this was consuming a lot of time, we didn't have any other option but to rely on Google Oauth. and trust me, using Google Scopes is damn easy.
+		2. *Google* : At the end, since FB login inclusion was consuming a lot of time, we didn't have any other option but to rely on Google Oauth. and trust me, using Google Scopes is damn easy.

 Finally using Google Plus Scope, we are able to get